DucManhPhan/DucManhPhan.github.io/_posts/2020-02-12-CountDownLatch-in-Java's-multithreading.md

 ## Wrapping up

+- A latch is just a tool to check that different threads did their task properly.
+And we can synchronize the beginning of subsequent tasks on the last one to complete.

 - Memory consistency effects: Until the count reach zeros, actions in a thread prior to calling **countDown()** happen-before actions following a successful return from a corresponding **await()** in another thread.

 - We can not reuse CountDownLatch once count reaches zero --> it was born CyclicBarrier.

 - Main thread wait on Latch by calling **CountDownLatch.await()** method while other thread calls **CountDownLatch.countDown()** to inform that they have completed.

+- A latch is conceptually any variable or concurrency construct that has two possible states and transitions from its initial state to its final state only once.
+Once the transition occurs, it remains in that final state forever.
+CountDownLatch is a concurrency utility that can exist in two states, closed and open.
+In its initial closed state, any thread that call the **await()** method block and can not proceed until it transitions to its latched open gate.
+Once this transition occurs, all waiting threads proceed, and any threads that call **await()** in the future will not block at all.
+The transition from closed to open occurs when a specified number of calls to **countDown()** have occured.

 <br>